apache/shardingsphere/docs/document/content/user-manual/shardingsphere-jdbc/graalvm-native-image/_index.en.md

     </dependencies>
 </project>
 ```
-ClickHouse does not support local transactions, XA transactions, and Seata AT mode transactions at the ShardingSphere integration level.
-More discussion is at https://github.com/ClickHouse/clickhouse-docs/issues/2300 .

 7. Affected by https://github.com/grpc/grpc-java/issues/10601 , should users incorporate `org.apache.hive:hive-jdbc` into their project,
 it is imperative to create a file named `native-image.properties` within the directory `META-INF/native-image/io.grpc/grpc-netty-shaded` of the classpath,